ericcrandall/BIO444/lessons/HW/Equilibria.md

 #### Determining Allele Frequencies

-So for let's proceed as follows.
+So let's proceed as follows.
 First of all, we will create a vector with of the observed data.

 ```r
 obs <- c(6,28,66)